 Minala did manage to make his debut for the club on April 6 of 2014.
 Meanwhile, the Italian Football Association conducted an investigation.
 In what was undoubtedly a highly stressful experience for the young African, Minala was taken in for questioning by the league’s federal prosecutor.
 Fortunately, the investigation ruled in his favour, stating that there was no cause for disciplinary action and that the Cameroonian was indeed 17.

 Unfortunately, that’s where the good news ended for Minala, as his career really hasn’t taken off in the years since the scandal.
 It’s possible that the stress of the event took its toll on the player, who spent the 2014-15 season on loan at Serie B side Bari, scoring three league goals in 18 appearances.
-The striker was sent off on loan to Latina and Bari again the following year, but failed to make any sort of impact at either club.
+The midfielder was sent off on loan to Latina and Bari again the following year but failed to make any sort of impact at either club.

 In January of 2017, a new loan move beckoned for the 6-foot tall defensive midfielder.
 This time, he was sent off to another Serie B side, Salernitana, on an extended deal with an option to buy.
 He spent one and a half seasons with the club, scoring four goals in 52 league appearances, but was sent back to Lazio.
 He hasn’t made a single appearance so far this season, and with the likes of Sergej Milinković-Savić, Milan Badelj, and Marco Parolo ahead of him in the pecking order, it’s doubtful that his Lazio career will ever really take off.